EL-BID/Modelo-de-prediccion-de-crecimiento-urbano-/README.md

 </p>

 As in any urban growth prediction model, attractors and restrictors of will vary from one metropolitan area to another, and thus inputs will also vary accordingly.
 This user-friendly script clearly designates an **inputs** section, the primary and often only section that will need to be updated to fit the model to a new urban area.

+Using the designated inputs, a regularized spatial logistic regression model will predict urban growth on a pixel-by-pixel level within the determined boundaries, and output a binary raster file.

 ## Installation Guide
 This model can be run from the Anaconda prompt using the simple command `<python path\future_urban_growth_geo_v2.py>`